js816/Surfs_up/README.md

 # Summary

 Overall, the data investigated thus far point to a steady demand for ice cream and all things related to surfing.
+The small variance in the data support high demand year-round.

+# Opportunities for further investigation

 There are several other queries that could provide valuable insight.
 For example, also analyzing other weather data such as precipitation, cloudiness, and the feels-like temperature would provide additional insight to either strengthen or weaken the results of the analysis thus far.